Lady Jane Grey: Illness and death of Edward VI

-The King died at about nine o'clock on the evening of 6 July, 1553, but his death was not announced until four days later.
+The King died at about nine o'clock on the evening of 6 July 1553, but his death was not announced until four days later.
 Jane, at that time living out of town in Chelsea, remained unaware of the decision of the late King and the Privy Council.
-According to Jane's own imprisoned testimony in August 1553, around June 19, she received her first informal warning of Edward's choice and did not consider it serious.
-On the afternoon of July 9, she received a strange summons to attend a Council meeting at Syon House, Northumberland's unfinished palace.
+According to Jane's own imprisoned testimony in August 1553, around 19 June, she received her first informal warning of Edward's choice and did not consider it serious.
+On the afternoon of 9 July, she received a strange summons to attend a Council meeting at Syon House, Northumberland's unfinished palace.
 There, after a long wait, she was met by Dudley, her father-in-law, along with Francis Hastings, William Herbert, William Parr, and Henry Fitzalan.
 The nobles informed Jane Grey of the king's death and that, in accordance with his will, she was to accept the crown of England.
-She was initially reluctant to accept the crown, although she later relented after pressure from an assembly of nobles, including her parents and her parents in-laws, while Guildford chimed in with a lovelier approach, with "prayers and caresses".
+She was initially reluctant to accept the crown, although she later relented after pressure from an assembly of nobles, including her parents and her parents in-law, while Guildford chimed in with a lovelier approach, with "prayers and caresses".
 On 10 July she was officially proclaimed Queen of England, France and Ireland and that same day, she and her husband Guildford made their ceremonial entry into the Tower of London, where English monarchs customarily resided from the time of accession until coronation.
-After the young couple's arrival at the Tower, Guildford began demanding to be made King Consort.
+After the young couple's arrival at the Tower, Guildford began demanding to be made king.
 Jane had a long discussion about this with Guildford, who "assented that if he were to be made king, he would be so by me, by Act of Parliament".
 However, Jane would agree only to make him Duke of Clarence; Guildford replied that he did not want to be a duke, but the king.
 When the Duchess of Northumberland heard of the argument, she became furious and forbade Guildford to sleep any longer with his wife.
-She also commanded him to leave the Tower and go home, but Jane insisted that he remain at court at her side.
+She also commanded him to leave the Tower and go home, but Jane insisted that he remain at court by her side.